joonkeekim/mediar-napari/README.md

 napari -w mediar
 ```

-## Source codes and training
-The source codes of cellseg-sribd model and the training process are in [cellseg-sribd](https://github.com/Lewislou/cellseg-sribd/).
+You can also test with the sample image in imgs directory

 ## License

-Distributed under the terms of the [BSD-3](http://opensource.org/licenses/BSD-3-Clause) license,"cellseg-sribd" is free and open source software
+Distributed under the terms of the [BSD-3](http://opensource.org/licenses/BSD-3-Clause) license,"mediar-napari" is free and open source software